kitao/pyxel/docs/faq-en.md

 <details>
 <summary>Where do I start to learn Pyxel?</summary>

-I recommend starting by experimenting with Pyxel's example code.
-Try the following examples in this order: 01, 05, 03, 04, and 02.
+It is recommended to try Pyxel's example code in the following order: 01, 05, 03, 04, 02.

 </details>

 <details>
 <summary>Are there any books on Pyxel?</summary>

-There are currently two books available in Japanese, though neither is authored by Pyxel’s developer.
-Unfortunately, there are no English versions at the moment, but more Pyxel books, including English editions, are likely to be released in the future!
+Currently, two books have been published in Japanese, but neither is authored by the developer of Pyxel.
+Additionally, there are no English versions available at this time.

 </details>